-Proglacial lakes in the Sarek region were significantly smaller than the Kebnekaise and surrounding areas.
+Proglacial lakes in the Sarek region are significantly smaller (mean = 0.016 km2) than the Kebnekaise and surrounding areas (mean = 0.073 km2).
 This is an important result as it cannot be assumed that proglacial lakes will provide replacement stores of water for retreating/disappearing glaciers.
 Proglacial lake extent is highly variable due to the differing extent and characteristics of glaciers between the two regions.
 A substantial proportion (29.4%) of glaciers inspected in Arctic Sweden had proglacial lakes in the forefield.
 A large proportion (42%) of the 108 proglacial lakes mapped in Arctic Sweden were classed as being in contact with glacier termini and therefore had the potential to influence glacier retreat rates through enhancing mass loss.
 The largest retreat rate of 15.75 m a-1 reported in this study was at a lake terminating glacier (Kaskasapakte).
 This further supports the body of evidence of glacier retreat rates being enhanced where the terminus is in full contact with proglacial lake water.
 This retreat rate is substantially lower than has been reported for lake terminating glaciers in Arctic Russia and Patagonia, which are much larger glacier systems.
 The large range in retreat rates amongst the 24 glaciers analysed emphasises the heterogeneity in glacier responses to climatic changes.

 Acknowledgements

 I would like to thank the NERC ACCE DTP scheme for funding and supporting the research, along with the project supervisors.
-Thanks to the freely available ASTER imagery scenes that were downloaded from the Earthdata website (Earthdata.
-Available online: https://earthdata.nasa.gov/).
+Thanks to the freely available Global Lakes and Wetlands Database and ASTER imagery scenes that were downloaded from the Earthdata website (Earthdata.
+Available online: https://earthdata.nasa.gov/), as well as a data grant of TanDEMX World DEM.
+Many thanks to Nina Kirchner for extensive and detailed reviewer comments, which substantially improved the manuscript.

 Funding Details